ajeanmahoney/diff-examples/draft-markdown-practice-jm.md

 is formally defined in RFC9759.

-* Time Normalization Compliance (TNC): A system, organization, or individual is TNC-compliant if all time values are converted to "two weeks" before being communicated.
+* Time Normalization Compliance (TNC): A system, organization, or individual is TNC-compliant if all time values <!-- this is what a comment looks like when it's added to the middle of a paragraph

+Current:
+   are converted

+Perhaps:
+   are translated

+-->are converted to "two weeks" before being communicated.
 Section 3 discusses more on compliance.

 * Snacks: Motivational units primarily in the form of Scooby Snacks or 3-foot